alstr/todo-to-issue-action/README.md

 To assign to a user project, use the `user projects:` prefix.
 To assign to an organisation project, use `org projects:` prefix.

 The syntax is `<user or org name>/project name/column name`.
 All three must be provided.

+    def hello_world():
+        # TODO Come up with a more imaginative greeting
+        #  Everyone uses hello world and it's boring.
+        #  user projects: alstr/Test User Project/To Do
+        #  org projects: alstrorg/Test Org Project/To Do
+        print('Hello world!')

 You can assign to multiple projects by using commas, for example: `user projects: alstr/Test User Project 1/To Do, alstr/Test User Project 2/Tasks`.